okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 #### OIN Wizard authentication policy for testing

 <ApiLifecycle access="ie" />
-> **Note:** These instructions only apply to Identity Engine Okta Developer Edition orgs.
+> **Note:** These instructions only apply to Okta Identity Engine Developer Edition orgs.
 If you're not sure which solution you're using, check the footer on any page of the Admin Console.
 The version number is appended with **E** for Identity Engine orgs and **C** for Classic Engine orgs.

-The OIN Submission Tester supports a password-only authentication policy, so you need to use a password-only policy to test your app instance.
+The OIN Submission Tester only supports a password authentication flow, so you need to use a password-only authentication policy to test your app instance.
 For Identity Engine orgs, the default authentication policy requires MFA.
 Use the pre-configured **Password only** authentication policy that is included in your Okta Developer Edition org for OIN Wizard test instances.

 From your app instance in the Admin Console: